-By engaging in competition at SMS, you hereby agree to have read the Nascar Weekly Racing Series rulebook, The SMS General rulebook and the SMS Limited Late Model rulebook.
+By engaging in competition at SMS, you hereby agree to have read the 2021 NASCAR Weekly Racing Series rulebook, The 2021 SMS General rulebook and the 2021 SMS Limited Late Model rulebook.

-All 2020 NASCAR Weekly Racing Series (NWRS for Late Model Stock) rules and 2020 SMS Late Model rules will be enforced for the SMS Late Models, when applicable, with the following changes and/or additions (EIRI).
+All 2021 NASCAR Weekly Racing Series (NWRS for Late Model Stock) rules and 2021 SMS Late Model rules will be enforced for the SMS Limited Late Models, when applicable, with the following changes and/or additions (EIRI).
 SMS Officials decisions regarding rules are final and non-appealable.

-DRIVER ELIGIBILITY-All SMS Limited Late Model drivers must have a NASCAR CHD (Charger Division Driver) license.
+DRIVER ELIGIBILITY- All SMS Limited Late Model drivers must have a Stafford Limited Late Model driver’s license.
 Drivers competing in the Limited Late Model division at SMS will not be permitted in the Street Stock, SK Light Modified, Late Model or SK Modified® divisions on the same event date.
 Drivers must be minimum 15 years of age.